radioegor146/mw-parallel/README.md

         **password**: password for Workers to use;
         **mainvoid**: classname of used class of IMainVoid class
 4. Run Master and all your Workers
-5. Open CPanel HTML file and edit lines of config:
+5. Open CPanel HTML file and edit these lines of config:
     ```HTML
     ...
     <script>